 Lunch & Snack

-Starting in our Baby Toddler Program through to out Pre-K program, we ask that each child bring their own lunch.
+Starting in our Baby Toddler Program through to our Pre-K program, we ask that each child bring their own morning snack, lunch and afternoon snack.
 State licensing requires that each child who is bringing their lunch must have their lunch box labeled with the child’s name, as well as the date.
 We suggest that you use a name tag or permanent marker to label you child’s name.
 For labeling the date, we’ve found that masking tape and permanent marker offer a quick non-permanent solution.
 State licensing also asks that parents do not use plastic bags for a substitute lunch box as they can be a hazard, and to not use a paper bag as it is not a assured way of containing a child’s lunch (ripping, etc).
 All foods that need temperature control require an insulated lunch bag and a cool pack.

 In the Infant program, parents are asked to bring in bottles or solid foods depending on their child’s eating stage.
 We have a fridge and freezer, as well as dry cupboards, as storing options for your child’s meals.
 We ask that parents take back all used bottles and personal dishware at the end of the day to clean and refill.

 Volunteering, Presenting, and Contributing

 In the classrooms, we have various activities where we encourage families to lend a helping hand, come present to our classrooms, or volunteer to assist with an activity.
 Please look for sign up sheets in the classroom to take advantage of joining in these events.

 Examples of classroom opportunities include: Helping with classroom projects, bringing food for community potlucks, presenting about your work or hobby, etc.

 If you have a specific project, story, or other idea you would like to share, please reach out to the classroom teachers or to the office to see if we are able to include your project in the classrooms schedule.
 This could be sharing a story at circle time, presenting about something you do at work, etc.